studiocolibri/billy-bike/content/en/_index.md

 how_block04_txt: Always secure your bike to a pole or rack with the chain.
 area_alt_map: Map of the area
 area_title: The area
-area_txt: Billy is currently available in the municipalities of Brussels, Laeken, Schaerbeek, Etterbeek, Ixelles, Saint-Gilles, Molenbeek-Saint-Jean, Watermael-Boisfort, Auderghem, Woluwé-Saint-Pierre, Woluwé-Saint-Lambert, Forest, Saint-Josse-Ten-Noode and Uccle.
+area_txt: Billy is currently available in the municipalities of Brussels, Schaerbeek, Etterbeek, Ixelles, Saint-Gilles, Molenbeek-Saint-Jean, Watermael-Boisfort, Auderghem, Woluwé-Saint-Pierre, Woluwé-Saint-Lambert, Forest, Saint-Josse-Ten-Noode and Uccle.
 numbers01: bicycles
 numbers02: communes
 numbers03: years in Brussels